William Wyatt (settler): Career in Australia

-Later life, death and legacy
+Later life, death, and legacy

 After retiring, Wyatt published Monograph of Certain Crustacea Entomostraca (1883), and he contributed the chapter on the Adelaide and Encounter Bay Aboriginal peoples to the volume on the Native Tribes of South Australia (1879), by J. D. Woods and others.

-In his final years, though growing infirm, Wyatt attended to his many duties, and passed some hospital accounts for payment just a week before his death at 82 on 10 June 1886.
+Wyatt died at the age of 82 on 10 June 1886.

-Wyatt had bought some town lots at the first land sale held at Adelaide on 27 May 1837, laying the foundation of a considerable fortune.
-He performed many acts of philanthropy in a quiet way and showed much interest in the social life of Adelaide, but never entered politics.
-He was married and left a widow; his only child to have survived past infancy was murdered by a drunken workman.
+His only child to have survived past infancy was murdered by a drunken workman.

 Wyatt Trust

 The Wyatt Benevolent Institution, now known as the Wyatt Trust, was created by a Wyatt as a trust 1886, to help South Australian individuals struggling with adversity and poverty.
 It is governed by the Wyatt Benevolent Institution Incorporation Act 1935, and provides grants to a number of organisations, such as the South Australian Health and Medical Research Institute (SAHMRI), as well as individuals in the form of one-off grants.
 It supports the Aboriginal Legal Rights Movement, an Aboriginal and Torres Strait Islander Legal Service for Aboriginal South Australians.